ThPhan6/E-Com-Assignment/requirement.md

      - **Step A: Phase File Plan (no code).** Output **only** an ordered list of files you will modify/fill in this phase.
 For each file: filename + 1–2 bullet points describing purpose.
 Do **not** output code yet.
 End Step A with exactly:
        `Type CONFIRM PHASE X to proceed.`
        (Replace X with phase number.)
      - **Step B: After I type `CONFIRM PHASE X`**, implement the code for only the files listed in Step A, **in the same order**.
-For each file, output a single code block preceded by:
+For each file, write code into each file corresponding(dont write any code on chat area):
        `### File: src/path/to/file`
        and the file content.
-At top of the file add a one-line comment:
-       `// Purpose: <short description>`
        After delivering all files, stop and print:
        `Phase X complete.
 Review and then type CONFIRM PHASE Y to continue.`